U.S. Bancorp: US Bancorp post-GFC

 In August 2023, Mitsubishi UFJ Financial Group, former parent company of MUFG Union Bank it sold 8 months earlier to U.S. Bancorp, announced it would be buying a $936 million stake in U.S. Bancorp.
 The deal swaps debt with equity, strengthening U.S. Bancorp's alliance with Japan's largest bank.

 Gunjan Kedia became CEO of U.S. Bancorp in mid-April 2025.

+In January 2026, US Bancorp announced a deal to buy BTIG—a financial services firm that specializes in investment banking, sales and trading, research and prime brokerage—for up to $1 billion in cash and stock.
+The deal involved a $362.5 million cash payment, 6.6 million shares and up to $275 million in cash payable over three years pending the achievement certain performance targets.